 Beef short ribs

-The second one is the flanken cut, for which the ribs are cut thin across the bones.
+The other one is the flanken cut, for which the ribs are cut thin across the bones.
 To Koreans, the flanken cut is also known as “LA galbi,” supposedly named after the city where early Korean immigrants started to use this cut to make galbi gui (grilled short ribs).
 LA galbi is now highly popular even in Korea.

 Galbi marindade

-These days, people use all sorts of things to tenderize short ribs, which are a tough cut of meat, including kiwi, pineapple, cola, etc. My favorite isKorean/Asian pear, which is a traditional ingredient used for galbi.
+These days, people use all sorts of things to tenderize short ribs, which are a tough cut of meat, including kiwi, pineapple, cola, etc. My favorite is Korean/Asian pear, which is a traditional ingredient used for galbi.
+It adds subtle sweetness to the ribs while working as a tenderizer.
 Grated onion and alcohol, in the marinade, also tenderize the meat.
-These ribs have a smooth balance of sweet and savory flavors!
+The resulting ribs have a smooth balance of sweet and savory flavors!

 What to serve with

 I often serve the short ribs with fresh kimchi salad type of dishes, such as fresh kimchi or bok choi kimchi salad.
 Japchae always goes well with meat dishes too.
-Still can’t decide?
-Check out my collection of 15 Korean Vegetable Side Dishes.
+Pickled dishes, such as pickled garlic and kkaennip kimchi, also complement the fatty meat especially well.
+Check out my collection of 15 Korean Vegetable Side Dishes for more.

 Last but not least, as with any Korean BBQ, serve with red or green leaf lettuce in which to wrap the meat, along with ssamjang (쌈장) or simply gochujang.
 Perilla leaves (kkaennip, 깻잎) and crown daisy (ssukgat, 쑥갓) are great vegetables to add to your wraps, if available.
+Pa muchim (scallion salad) is also excellent with any Korean BBQ meat.

 More Korean BBQ recipes